thenku/rbac-fast-n-zero-dependency/README.md

 ### Concept
 1. Add a role or use an existing role.
-2. Enable endpoints by defining a context filter: "root" | "group" | "user".
+2. Enable endpoints by defining a storage context: "root" | "group" | "user".
-3. Optionally interpret the endpoint context if you have a multi-tenant system.
 4. Explicitly set (whitelist) permissions for each role per endpoint.
 5. Use your authorized user's groupId to query his/her permissions for the requested endpoint.
+1. Optionally interpret the endpoint storage and access context if you have a multi-tenant system.
 6. If you want to use a DB for storing RBAC, then load your entries at app-initialization and update them at the same time as your DB updates.

 ### Installation